 Work plan items represent the various annual or "housekeeping" activities that each Regional PHEP Coordinator must complete every budget period.
-Some of the original activities from previous budget periods are now their own work plan activity.
-In all cases, these activities must be completed on or before June 30, 2024 and completion dates are needed once each activity is completed.
+In all cases, these activities must be completed on or before June 30, 2025, and completion dates are needed once each activity is completed.
 Completion dates can be recorded as part of the quarterly progress reports in KGMS.